INTERNATIONAL ELECTROTECHNICAL COMMISSION TECHNICAL COMMITTEE NO. 80 MARITIME NAVIGATION AND RADIOCOMMUNICATIONS EQUIPMENT AND SYSTEMS

-Technical Committee 80 - the Maritime Navigation and Radiocommunications Equipment and Systems - develops standards for maritime navigation and radiocommunication equipment and systems, based upon the recommendations for such equipment from the International Maritime Organization and International Telecommunications Union.
+The International Electrotechnical Commmission (IEC) is a worldwide organization for standardization, comprising all national electrotechnical committees (IEC National Committees).
+Technical Committee 80 - the Maritime Navigation and Radiocommunications Equipment and Systems - develops certification standards for maritime navigation and radiocommunication equipment and systems, based upon the recommendations from the International Maritime Organization and International Telecommunications Union.
 IEC TC80 standards are used in type approval/certification of equipment by national authorities such as the US Coast Guard and US Federal Communications Commission.
-The national standards organizations of 19 participating countries (Belgium, Canada, China, Denmark, Egypt, Finland, France, Germany, Italy, Japan, Korea (Rep.of), Netherlands, Norway, Romania, Russian Fed., Sweden, UK, USA) comprise the voting membership of IEC TC80.
+The national standards organizations of 16 participating countries (Australia, Austria, Canada, China, Denmark, Finland, France, Germany, Japan, Korea (Rep.of), Netherlands, Norway, Russian Fed., Sweden, UK, USA) comprise the voting membership of IEC TC80.

 WG 6: Digital interfaces for navigational equipment within a ship

 US National Committee Technical Advisory Group for TC80

 The U.S is represented at IEC by the American National Standards Institute (ANSI)